ettomatic/ashikawa-core/CONTRIBUTING.md

 Change into the project directory.
 Run `bundle` to get all dependencies (do a `gem install bundler` before if you don't have bundler installed).

-Now you can run `rake` to see all tests passing (hopefully).
+Now you can run `bundle exec rake` to see all tests passing (hopefully).
 Happy coding!

-You can also start up yard for documentation: `rake yard:server`
+You can also start up yard for documentation: `bundle exec rake yard:server`

 ### Guard

 Guard is a tool for comfortable development.
-If you want to use it for development, you have to first start an instance of ArangoDB and then start guard with `guard`.
+If you want to use it for development, you have to first start an instance of ArangoDB and then start guard with `bundle exec guard`.
 This will:

 * Run a documentation server on `http://localhost:8808`
 * Run `bundle` whenever you change the dependencies